mmider/cnc_log/pages/issue_002.md

 ### Slight modification

-Instead of checking the temperature only at one time point I wanted to monitor it coninuously.
-To this end I attached 3 [DS18B20](https://www.analog.com/media/en/technical-documentation/data-sheets/DS18B20.pdf) temperature sensors:
+Instead of checking the temperature only at one time point I wanted to monitor it continuously.
+To this end, I attached 3 [DS18B20](https://www.analog.com/media/en/technical-documentation/data-sheets/DS18B20.pdf) temperature sensors:

 - one to the left y-axis,
 - one to the x-axis (on its right side) and